Dotless J

-Uppercase J on the left; dotless lowercase j on the right.
+Uppercase J on the left; dotless lowercase ȷ on the right.

 ȷ is a modified letter of the Latin alphabet, obtained by writing the lowercase letter j without a dot.

 Dotless j was formerly used in Karelian to mark palatalisation.
 It is also found in the Swedish Dialect Alphabet, in an Adyghe orthography from 1922, a transcription of Khakas by Vasily Radlov and in the Basque orthography of Sabino Arana.